-Fig. 3: Top-view of Centering module.
+Fig. 3.
+Top-view of Centering module.

-Fig. 4: Top-view of Covariance module.
+Fig. 4.
+Top-view of Covariance module.

 1) Centering: The top-view of the Centering module is shown in Fig. 3.
 The inputs are 4-channel audio data as can be seen in the figure as the width 8(x4) of iData.
 The 8-bit audio are unsigned numbers.
-After centering, they become 8bit singed numbers within ranged of -127 to +128.
+After centering, they become 8-bit singed numbers within ranged of -127 to +128.
 By not effect on the final result, the data are assumed to fall in the ranged of -1 to +1.
 Then, 8-bit signed numbers become 1.7bit fixed-point signed numbers.
 Then, the mean value is a 1.7-bit fixed-point signed number, too.
 However, in order to increase the accuracy, the mean value and centered-data take more 8 bits behind the dot.
-Then, they become 1.15-bit fixedpoint signed numbers as can be seen in Fig. 3.
-The Length signals are used for giving the total number of input samples.
+Then, they become 1.15-bit fixed-point signed numbers as can be seen in Fig. 3.
+The 16-bit iLength signal is used for giving the total number of samples or the length of input signal.
+In this paper, the FastICA algorithm is designed with variable-length input.
+For each operation of system, the FastICA can process at least 512 samples or 29 samples corresponding to the minimum value of iLength.
+So, the largest number of samples can achieved up to 2^{25} samples at input corresponding to the maximum value of iLength.

 2) Covariance: Fig. 4 gives the top-view of the Covariance module.
-The module receives the centered-data directly from the Centering module.
+The module receives the centereddata directly from the Centering module.
 It needs the iLength signal to known the total number of samples in order to compute the covariance matrix.
-With 4-channel, the covariance matrix is a 4\4 matrix.
+With 4channel, the covariance matrix is a 4 4 matrix.
 Then, it has 16 numbers in total which are transferred to the next module by the oData signals.
 The oDone signal triggers the process of the next module.

 3) EVD: The top-view of the EVD module is given by Fig. 5.
 The process of EVD module is to compute the eigen vectors and eigen values.
-The module receives covariance matrix from the $iEn_data$ and iData signals.
+The module receives covariance matrix from the iEn_data and iData signals.
 When the process is completed, oDone signal is activated.
 With 4-channle, there are 4 eigen vectors which make the E matrix, and 4 eigen values which make the D matrix.
-The $oMatrix\E$ and $oMatrix\D$ give the E and D matrices, respectively.
+The $oMatrix_E$ and $oMatrix_D$ give the E and D matrices, respectively.

-Fig. 5: Top-view of EVD module.
+Fig. 5.
+Top-view of EVD module.